gahrae/HidatoHippy/README.md

 Hidato Hippy
 ============

 "Hidato Hippy" is a solution to a challenge that was posted at [Code Gode](http://codegolf.stackexchange.com/).
-The solution uses [A Star Search](https://en.wikipedia.org/wiki/A*_search_algorithm) with the help of the [Hipster4j](http://www.hipster4j.org/) ~ an Open Source Heuristic Search Java Library.
+The solution uses [A Star Search](https://en.wikipedia.org/wiki/A*_search_algorithm) with the help of  [Hipster4j](http://www.hipster4j.org/) ~ an Open Source Heuristic Search Java Library.

 What was the Code Golf challenge?
 ---------------------------------